-Alongside rebate agreements, manufacturers and distributors are increasingly collaborating around ‘special pricing agreements’, commonly abbreviated to SPAs, and often referred to as ‘contract support’ in the UK building materials sector.
+US-based research has shown that alongside rebate agreements, manufacturers and distributors are increasingly collaborating around ‘special pricing agreements’, commonly abbreviated to SPAs, and often referred to as ‘contract support’ in the UK building materials sector.

 In simple terms, a special pricing agreement is:

 An agreement offered jointly between a manufacturer and a distributor to supply products to a defined market segment at a specially reduced price.

 The prices offered might even be loss making for the distributor without the support that they claim from the manufacturer.
 The manufacturer themselves is likely to be making less profit, but still achieves a sustainable net net profit along with the benefit of increased sales.
 The defined market segment previously referred to might be a specific contractor or installer, a specific geography, or even a specific installation location or site.
 The product range that is being discounted is often restricted too.